 We followed the sound of hovering helicopters until we hit an advancing police front line moving down Calle Mesón de Paredes.
 The troubles were on the other side of the flashing blue lights, just 50 metres away, and the debris was hot beneath our feet as we stepped over burning motorbikes, melted bins, bricks and shards of glass.
 The streets smelled of burning rubber and looked like a war zone.

 THE DEATH OF MAME MBAYE

 Hours earlier, Senegalese migrant Mame Mbaye suffered a fatal cardiac arrest.
-The police said they found him lying outside his home and tried to resuscitate him, but his friends claim the officers had chased him down, causing him to suffer a heart attack – this was the version that sparked off the riots.
+Police reports narrate that officers found him lying on the ground outside his home and tried to resuscitate him.
+But various bystanders and friends of Mbaye reportedly claim that officers had chased him down from Sol, causing him to suffer a heart attack – this was the version that sparked off the riots.